 Bolckow is a tiny city located in the state of Missouri.
 With a population of 161 people and just one neighborhood, Bolckow is the 523rd largest community in Missouri.
-Bolckow has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Bolckow was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Bolckow, you'll notice that it is more blue-collar than most other communities in America.
 46.36% of Bolckow’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bolckow is a city of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Bolckow who work in office and administrative support (12.73%), healthcare (8.18%), and teaching (8.18%).

-Bolckow’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bolckow’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Bolckow is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Bolckow does not have a public transit system used by locals to get to and from work.

 The per capita income in Bolckow in 2022 was $24,926, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $99,704 for a family of four.
 However, Bolckow contains both very wealthy and poor people as well.